flexibeast/guides/mdoc-quickstart.md

 roff is a line-oriented language.
 Each line is either a control line, or a text line.
 Control lines have commands, such as a request or macro; text lines are plain text, with no requests/macros, but possibly some escape codes (cf. below).
 A control line usually has an initial `.`, followed by a request / macro.
 Lines that need to begin with a literal `.` are preceded a zero-width space, `\&`: `\&.`.
 Escape codes, which begin with a leading backslash (`\`), can be used to produce particular glyphs, such as an em dash (`\(em` -> `—`), a check mark (`\(OK` -> `✓`) or an accented character (`\(:y` -> `ÿ`); further details can be found in mandoc_char(7) or groff_char(7).
 Note that a literal backslash is produced by `\e`, not `\\`.

-When writing man pages in mdoc(7), the mdoc(7) macros should be used as much as possible; using roff requests should only be a last resort.
+When writing man pages in mdoc(7), the mdoc(7) macros should be used as much as possible; using roff requests directly should only be a last resort.
+For example, the roff request `.sp` requests vertical space / a blank line, but there is typically no need to use this, as mdoc(7) will usually provide a typographically appropriate amount of vertical space wherever required.

 ## An artificial worked example